openbiblio/openbiblio_docs/README.md

 2. If you are making a simple edit, simply find the correct `.txt` file and make your correction.
 3. If you are adding a lot of new content, create a new `.txt` file in the appropriate folder.
 Put an `include::my_new_file.txt[]` in the folder's `root.txt` file.
 4. Save your edits.
 5. If you don't have edit permissions, submit a pull request to get your changes incorporated.
+This sounds complicated, but it's actually pretty simple:
+  * Go to your forked repository.
+  * Click the pull requests tab
+  * Click New Pull Request.
+  * Verify your changes, then click "Create pull request".

 # Contributing on the command line.
 1. `git clone https://github.com/openbiblio/openbiblio_docs`